Shūkan Bunshun smoking scandal: Tomoda's testimony

-Eri Nitta, who became one of the main vocalists for "Don't make me take off my sailor suit", was only involved in the program part-time when it first started.
+Eri Nitta, who became one of the main vocalists for "Sailor Fuku wo Nugasanai de", was only involved in the program part-time when it first started.
 This was very different from the girls of the smoking group, who were said to be all stylish and professional-minded members.
 She felt out of place on the show, and wanted to quit.
 However, with the smoking group removed, the atmosphere made it almost impossible for her to say anything about quitting.
 She decided to continue.
 Then she became the most popular member of the early Onyanko Club.

 Enokida's testimony

 On December 8, 2017, Michiko Enokida also appeared on "Bakuhō!
 The Friday" and she spoke about the scandal.
 Back then, she used to frequently go to discos after finishing the program.
 According to Mamiko Takai, the members of Onyanko Club were not allowed to go to discos.
 In addition, she was the leader of the smoking group.
 Tomoda, on the other hand, was not usually a member of the smoking group.
 But only on the day they were photographed, Enokida invited Tomoda to join her group.
 When Enokida met Tomoda for the first time in 32 years, she deeply apologized to Tomoda for ruining the career of such a beautiful idol.
 Tomoda replied that she didn't mind.